 Offering Indigenous Health Care & Wellness Screening Services “Rapid Checkups!”

 Standard Clinic Donation for Full Wellness: Rapid Checkup!® Vitality Screening: $150.00 (By appointment only)

 The Native American Indigenous Church “NAIC” is proud to offer our Native Tribal Organization member a full spectrum of wellness screening assessments.

-Obtain a wellness, health checkup within 30 minutes, and have your results sent instantly to your eBox.
+Obtain a wellness, health checkup within 30 to 45 minutes, and have your results sent instantly to your eBox.
 Find out quickly your glucose, cholesterol, and uric acid levels, your pH balance, heart health (ECG), arterial health, liver and kidney function, and other parameters.

 Metabolic syndrome X today is epidemic.
 “Insulin resistance syndrome”, “American syndrome”, and “syndrome X” are synonyms for the term metabolic syndrome X. Diabetes means that your blood glucose (sugar) level is too high while your energy levels are low.
 Full blown metabolic syndrome X also means you have high blood pressure, cholesterol, and abdominal obesity.